noahehall/theBookOfNoah/linux/docker/docker_new.md

   - agent
     - a container specifically for providing limited  interactive access to other containers -
-## options
-  - generally
-    - work for both dockerfiles and cmdline
-    - -i and -t are used together for running interactive programs like a shell in an interactive container

-  - `-d | --detached`
-    - the container will run in the background without being attached to any input/output stream
-  - `--name`
-    - assign a name to the container
-  - `-i | --interactive`
-    - keep STDIN open even if not attached
-  - `-t | --tty`
-    - allocate a pseudo-tty (i.e. virtual terminal)
-  - `--link`
-    - add link to another container

 ## cmdline
 ### docker help